-An energetic teenager could manage the hike to these viewpoints or five dinar (about $7) will buy a donkey ride to the top.
-But there’s also plenty to see without scaling Petra’s heights.
+An energetic teenager could manage the hike to these viewpoints or five dinars (about $7) will buy a donkey ride to the top but there’s also plenty to see without scaling Petra’s heights.

 About half-way between Petra and the capital, Amman, leave Indiana Jones behind and enter Orlando Bloom’s “Kingdom of Heaven”.

 Although Karak Castle itself was not used during filming, the movie shows scenes based in and around the castle.